apisnetworks/apiscp-docs/docs/admin/LDA.md

 ---
-title: Mail delivery (maildrop)
+title: maildrop
 ---

-Local delivery agent ("LDA") handles last mile delivery of mail locally to the server. maildrop is utilized as the LDA agent for [Postfix](Smtp.md). maildrop was chosen for syntactic familiarity with other services, but a message may be easily dispatched to another service for final delivery.
+Local delivery agent ("LDA") handles last mile delivery of mail locally to the server. [maildrop](https://www.courier-mta.org/maildrop/) is utilized as the LDA agent for [Postfix](Smtp.md). maildrop was chosen for syntactic familiarity with other services, but a message may be easily dispatched to another service for final delivery.

 ## Delivery pipeline